Getting started¶

 nonlinear processes like second-harmonic generation, sum-frequency generation and

 difference frequency generation.
-This has similar interface as TMM - it
+This has a similar interface to TMM - it

 Standard TMM¶